 - Assessment Coordinator

-There were about 61,800 jobs for Preschool Education Administrator in 2016 (in the United States).
+In the United States, there were 61,800 jobs for Preschool Education Administrator in 2016.
 New jobs are being produced at a rate of 10.8% which is above the national average.
 The Bureau of Labor Statistics predicts 6,700 new jobs for Preschool Education Administrator by 2026.
-The BLS estimates 5,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 5,500 job openings in this field each year.

 The states with the most job growth for Preschool Education Administrator are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Maine, Wyoming, or Nebraska.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Preschool Education Administrators is somewhere between $30,900 and $83,730.
+The average yearly salary of a Preschool Education Administrator ranges between $30,900 and $83,730.

 Preschool Education Administrators who work in New York, New Jersey, or Alaska, make the highest salaries.

-How much do Preschool Education Administrators make in different U.S. states?
+How much do Preschool Education Administrators make in each U.S. state?

 |State||Annual Mean Salary|